Lessons Learned From The Iowa Caucuses, And Danger Signs Ahead

 Douglas Jones, a computer scientist at the University of Iowa, was one of many who have warned for weeks that maybe it wasn't such a good idea to introduce a new technology at such a critical time — with the eyes of the nation on the first presidential voting of 2020.

 "Caucus chairs in many cases apparently were attempting to download and install the app on their phones on caucus night.
-That's extraordinarily difficult to do that kind of thing under pressure," says Jones.
+That's extraordinarily difficult, to do that kind of thing under pressure," says Jones.
 "Downloading an app at the last minute is crazy."

-But that's exactly what many caucus chairs tried to do.
-Elesha Gayman, the Democratic Party Chair in Scott County, said their attempts were complicated by measures put in place to protect the reporting system against outside attacks.
+Elesha Gayman, the Democratic Party chair in Scott County, said their attempts were complicated by measures put in place to protect the reporting system against outside attacks.

-"We had a lot of our precinct captains and temporary chairs, and permanent chairs, that were trying to log into the system and quite frankly there were so many layers of security, they would get messed up." she said.
+"We had a lot of our precinct captains and temporary chairs, and permanent chairs, that were trying to log in to the system, and quite frankly there were so many layers of security, they would get messed up," she said.
 Out of frustration, they resorted to calling a backup hotline, which was quickly overwhelmed with calls.

-There were other worrisome things that occurred Monday night, which election experts see as warning signs of the kinds of problems that can emerge in the months ahead:
+There were other worrisome things that occurred Monday night, which election experts see as warning signs of the kinds of problems that can emerge in the months ahead.

 Iowa Democratic Party officials were secretive about the details of the new smartphone app and whether it had been tested in advance for possible flaws.